What is Moderation Management?

 MM was the first moderation-based support and help entry on the the National Institute on Alcohol Abuse and Alcoholism (NIAAA) "Rethinking Drinking" website under Info and Help links:

 Moderation Management is recognized as an evidence-based program, on a similar level to other mainstream rehabilitation therapies.
-We are, along with Moderate Drinking, listed on SAMHSA's National Registry of Evidence-based Programs and Practices (NREPP) website:
+We are listed on SAMHSA's National Registry of Evidence-based Programs and Practices (NREPP) website:

 We may be encountering a significant change in the recovery community.
 To understand better what is happening, please see this article: "Alcoholism Isn't What It Used To Be"